 What is Insider Trading and Why is it Illegal?

-Insider trading refers to trades made by corporate insiders.
+Illegal insider trading is a type of securities fraud where corporate insiders execute trades based on non-public information.
 Corporate insiders are individuals who may possess non-public material information regarding a company.
-These individuals can include accountants, consultants, attorneys, investment bankers, or employees of a company.
+These individuals may be accountants, consultants, attorneys, investment bankers, or employees of a company.

 Insider trading is not always illegal.
 Officers and directors must announce to the Securities Exchange Commission (SEC) when they trade their company’s securities.
 Investors can find records of these trades on the SEC’s Edgar database.
 Insider trading is not illegal unless insiders use non-public information to decide which securities to buy and sell.